 Discussion

-In this present analysis, we measured concordance between the subjects’ EHRs, specifically medication lists and medical problem lists, at the time of screening versus the eSource data, which served as a proxy for data entered into the EDC.
+In this analysis, we measured concordance between subjects’ EHRs, specifically medication lists and medical problem lists, at the time of screening versus the eSource data, which served as a proxy for data entered into the EDC.
 The overall abundance of modification between EHR and eSource was notable.
-Out of all of the medication and medical problem records analyzed, 98% of the records were modified in some capacity, either modified from EHR to eSource, not included in eSource, or added to eSource when not present in the EHR.
-Our definition of modification accounts for any difference between EHR and eSource including changes in wording that don’t affect the fundamental meaning of the data.
-On one hand, this observation that almost every record was modified reveals the extensive administrative burden that is present in the data transfer process.
-This is the foundation for the development of many new integration systems that streamline data transfer from EDC to EHR by emphasizing a single point of entry that minimizes redundant work.
-The implementation of these systems has provided evidence that EHR-EDC integration increases efficiency and reduces transcription errors.10, 11
+Of the medication and medical problem records analyzed, 98% were modified in some capacity (modified from EHR to eSource, not included in eSource, or added to eSource when not present in the EHR).
+Our definition of modification accounts for any difference between EHR and eSource, including changes to wording that don’t affect the fundamental meaning of the data.
+This observation (that almost every record was modified) reveals the extensive administrative burden that is present in the data transfer process.
+This administrative burden of manual data transfer provides an impetus for the development of many new integration systems that streamline data transfer from EDC to EHR by emphasizing a single point of entry that minimizes redundant work.
+The implementation of these systems has provided evidence that EHR-EDC integration increases efficiency and reduces transcription errors.11,12

-However, a breakdown of the nature of modifications between EHR and EDC presented in this study shows that a degree of investigator intervention is in fact necessary and not completely redundant.
-Despite EHRs’ promise to decrease the frequency of medical documentation errors,1,2 our results contribute to an increasing body of evidence detailing the prevalence of inaccuracy, incompleteness, and irrelevance present in EHR data.
-Of the 764 medication records reviewed, only 31.3% were concordant while 37.8% were incomplete, 20.7% were irrelevant, and 10.2% were inaccurate.
-Of the 752 problem records reviewed, only 45.7% were concordant while 33.8% were incomplete, 19.9% were irrelevant, and 0.5% were inaccurate.
+However, a breakdown of the nature of modifications between EHR and EDC presented in this study shows that a degree of investigator intervention is necessary and is not completely redundant.
+Despite the promise of EHRs to decrease the frequency of medical documentation errors,1,6 our results contribute to an increasing body of evidence that details the prevalence of inaccuracy, incompleteness, and irrelevance present in EHR data.
+Of the 742 medication records reviewed, only 31.3% were concordant while 37.8% were incomplete, 20.7% were irrelevant, and 10.2% were inaccurate.
+Of the 742 problem records reviewed, only 45.7% were concordant, 33.8% were incomplete, 19.9% were irrelevant, and 0.5% were inaccurate.

 The prominent inconsistencies between EHR and eSource can be partially attributed to the inaccuracies of medical and medication histories in the EHR.
-In terms of medication data, primary care providers are often not promptly alerted of changes in the patient’s medications by other providers, leading to omissions of new medications or inclusion of discontinued medications in the EHR.8 These omissions or extraneous inclusions of medications correspond respectively to incomplete and inaccurate medication records in the present study.
-Similarly, the convenience of copy-paste and templates in EHR systems leads to significant redundancy where entire sections of clinical notes are carried over to the next note, which can lead to inclusion of outdated information or diagnostic errors in the EHR.9
+In terms of medication data, primary care providers are often not promptly alerted of changes to the patient’s medications by other providers, leading to omissions of new medications or to the inclusion of discontinued medications in the EHR.8 These omissions or extraneous inclusions of medications correspond respectively to incomplete and inaccurate medication records in the present study.
+Similarly, the convenience of copy-paste and templates in EHR systems leads to significant redundancy in which entire sections of clinical notes are carried over to the next note, which can lead to inclusion of outdated information or diagnostic errors in the EHR.9

-Notably, even for concordant records in the present study, 17% of these records demonstrated some degree of investigator intervention in parsing through and consolidating related symptoms listed in EHR into conditions in eSource, disintegrating EHR conditions into separate problem entries in eSource, or modifying terms where appropriate.
-These decisions made by investigators when reviewing EHR and entering data into eSource are critical in providing a full context of the nature of the subject’s disease(s).
-This level of investigator interpretation represents the different purposes of clinical versus research data.
-The level of detail and specificity required of research data is often at a much more granular level, for example, down to the exact dates of medication use.
+Notably, even for concordant records in the present study, 17% demonstrated some degree of investigator intervention in parsing through and consolidating related symptoms listed in EHR into conditions in eSource, disintegrating EHR conditions into separate problem entries in eSource, or modifying terms where appropriate.
+These decisions, made by investigators when reviewing the EHR and entering data into eSource, are critical in providing a full context of the nature of the subject’s disease(s).
+This level of investigator interpretation represents the different purposes of clinical data versus research data.
+Research data often requires a greater level of detail and specificity, for example, the exact dates of medication use..
 Aligning with the strict definitions delineated in the inclusion and exclusion criteria in research protocols, research data collection is structured and rigorous.
-In contrast, data for clinical care is tailored to patient needs and limited to what the clinician deems necessary, whether for the purpose of billing or care coordination.12
+In contrast, data for clinical care is tailored to the needs of the patient and is limited to what the clinician deems necessary, whether for the purpose of billing or for care coordination.7